dyazincahya/omnistorage/README.md

 ## Publishing

-Publishing to GitHub Packages is handled by `.github/workflows/publish-package.yml`.
+Publishing to npm is handled by `.github/workflows/publish-package.yml`.
-Create a GitHub Release using a tag that matches `package.json` exactly, for example `1.0.0` instead of `v1.0.0`.
+Push a semver tag such as `1.0.0` to publish the package and create a GitHub Release.

 ## Documentation